Life after the armed forces – what’s next for you?

 Many people who join up take the opportunity to learn a second language.

-This is usually achieved through lessons, but some forces personnel simply pick up other languages when posted in other countries for significant periods of time.
+This is usually achieved through lessons, but some forces personnel pick up other languages when posted in different countries for significant periods.

 Whatever the case, a second language can help you to secure a role within many large, well-paying companies.

-Whether you do what you know, or retrain slightly with a second language edge, the armed forces skills you have in your back pocket could be the ticket to your new life.
+Whether you do what you know or retrain slightly with a second language edge, your armed forces skills in your back pocket could be the ticket to your new Life.

 Learn what Soldiers love to get in care packages.